Renault Arkana Review & Prices

 This is really useful, but when you do have to press the brakes they can be a bit grabby, with a light brush of the pedal slowing the car quite harshly.
 This can make low-speed manoeuvres awkward.

-This means the reversing camera you get on Techno models and above is essential, but it’s not the best system out there.
+This means the reversing camera you get as standard from 2023 onwards is essential, but it’s not the best system out there.
 It’s quite a grainy image, so parking in the rain or at night can get difficult.
 There’s no option of a 360-degree camera either, something which would be really appreciated here.

 On the motorway